How to Install Docker on Debian 12, 11, or 10

 This command halts the Docker service and prevents it from starting automatically on the next system boot.

-Restart Docker Service on Debian via systemd
+Restart Docker Service via systemd

 You may sometimes want to restart the Docker service, especially when troubleshooting Docker-related issues.
 Systemd provides the functionality to restart the Docker service with this command: